fsteppich/UD-DS-ExamGradeAnalysis/README.md

 ## Thanks, Authors, Acknowledgements<a name="licensing"></a>
 Any feedback that helps me to improve this analysis is welcome.

-You can find me on LinkedIn: https://www.linkedin.com/in/fst/
+You can find me on LinkedIn https://www.linkedin.com/in/fst/

 The accompanying blog post can be found on my GitHub page (https://fsteppich.github.io/blog/20200304-UD-DS-ExamGradeAnalysis)

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.